 For Decades, Chiropractors have been associated with helping patients with back pain and backaches, and for good reason!
 We have been so successful at the detection of the cause and treatment of back (spinal) pain.

 One of the most common causes of back pain is related to spinal misalignment.
 When a vertebra misaligns due to trauma, falls, sports injuries, car accidents, etc. or weakens from degeneration or lack of movement, the nerves which exit the spine (there are 31 pairs) can come tractioned, compressed, pinched, irritated or even inflamed.
-The pain associated can range from a dull ache, which causes pain when sitting, to a very sharp and electrical pain which commonly travels down the leg.
+The associated back pain can range from a dull ache, which causes pain when sitting, to a very sharp and electrical pain which commonly travels down the leg.

-Most times, the patient is feeling the results of the disk (a cartilage pad between each vertebra) “sliping”, bulging or herniating which puts pressure on the actual spinal nerve.
+Most times, the patient is feeling the results of the disk (a cartilage pad between each vertebra) “slipping”, bulging or herniating which puts pressure on the actual spinal nerve.
 This pressure not only causes pain but actually decreases the function of the nerve creating an interference of normal function.

 Every patient and situation is different, depending on age, relative health habits, lifestyle, genetic and history of trauma.
 I look at all of these factors when developing a course of treatment for you.